-We are involved in many local charity events and sponsor our own annual SCHOLARSHIP CONTEST for Nassau County high school seniors. $1,500.00 to be awarded to the winning college bound student and $500.00 awarded to the winner entering the military.
+We are involved in many local charity events and sponsor our own annual SCHOLARSHIP CONTEST for Nassau County high school seniors.
+We present two scholarships; one goes to the essay winning college bound student and $500.00 is awarded to the winner entering the military.

 We make many public appearances for community and charitable events, but we can also be had for a price for private events!
 We are “Pirates for Hire” at corporate functions, private parties, and other groups to raise funds for our pet projects.